irena-flextool/flextool/docs/index.md

   - `existing` capacity can be set to 1000 MW
   - `is_active` set to *yes* to include the *wind_plant* in the model

 - *wind_profile* needs the the parameter `profile` with a map of values where each time step gets the maximum available capacity factor for that time step (see figure).
+Again, you can copy this from the init database.
 - *wind_plant, west, wind_profile* relationship needs a parameter `profile_method` with the choice *upper_limit* selected.
 This means that the *wind_plant* must generate at or below its capacity factor.

 You can now create a new scenario *wind*,  that has the `alternatives` *init*, *west*, *coal* and *wind*.